 Health savings accounts (HSAs)

-An HSA is a financial account established by an individual to pay for qualified medical costs.
+An HSA is a financial account that an eligible individual or employer establishes to pay for a wide variety of qualified medical costs.
 While the employee owns the account, both the employee and the organization can contribute to it, so funds are made up of employees' own money and employer contributions.

-It’s important to note that contributions can only be made to HSAs when the employee is covered by a qualified high-deductible health plan (HDHP) either offered by their employer or taken out by the employee.
+The government only allows employers or employees to make contributions to HSAs when the employee is covered by a qualified high deductible health plan (HDHP), whether provided by their employer or purchased independently.

-B All employer and employee contributions to HSAs are tax-free.
-However, there are annual limits that keep the account from growing beyond a certain point.
+Employers and employees can make tax-free contributions to HSAs.
+However, there are annual contribution limits that keep the account from growing beyond a certain point.

 Qualified small employer HRA (QSEHRA)

 A QSEHRA is an arrangement—not an account—between small employers and their employees.
-The employer agrees to provide a set allowance each month, and employees can use their allowance to purchase qualified medical expenses or pay for their individual health insurance premiums up to the allowance amount.
+The employer agrees to provide a set allowance each month, and employees can use their allowance to purchase qualified medical expenses or pay for individual health insurance coverage up to their allowance amount.

-Rather than funds accumulating in an account, eligible employers only pay their employees after an eligible expense has been incurred and it's submitted for reimbursement, reviewed, and then approved for payment by the employer.
-Any unused allowance amounts at the end of the year will go back to the employer.
+Rather than funds accumulating in an account, eligible employers only pay their employees after they incur an eligible expense and the employee submits it for reimbursement.
+Employers then review and approve the expense.
+Any unused funds go back to the employer at the end of the year or when the employee leaves the organization.

 HSA vs. QSEHRA comparison chart